Every Trick I've Learned To Get Rid Of Dark Circles

 How to Get Rid of Dark Circles

-Sweet almond oil: There are so many amazing natural remedies for dark circles, but I’ve got to admit I think sweet almond oil is my fave.
-It’s rich in Vitamin E and K, both of which will brighten the undereye, while it will also help improve circulation, and it has anti-inflammatory properties, which can help reduce any morning swelling.
+Sweet almond oil: There are so many amazing natural remedies for dark circles, but I’ve got to admit that I think sweet almond oil is my fave.
+It’s rich in vitamin E and K, both of which help to brighten the undereye and improve circulation.
+It also has anti-inflammatory properties, which can help reduce morning swelling.
 All you need to do is gently pat in a drop of sweet almond oil under your eye using your fourth finger.
 If you do this every night, you should be able to notice a difference in a few weeks.

 Potato: Not only do potatoes contain both vitamin A and C, which brighten and hydrate, but they also contain starch and other enzymes that help brighten and get rid of dark circles.
-For a quick and easy DIY, I like to combine potato juice (grate half a potato and strain the juice) with a teaspon of honey, which will make the application easier, while the honey will also work to hydrate the under-eye area.
-Once applied, leave on for 30 minutes, before wiping it away with a damp cloth.
+For a quick and easy DIY, I like to combine potato juice (grate half a potato and strain the juice) with a teaspoon of honey.
+Honey will make the application easier and hydrate the under-eye area as well.
+Once applied, leave it on for 30 minutes before wiping it away with a damp cloth.
 You’ll notice results within a couple of weeks if you do this every day.

 Posts You'll Love: